 His academic training and research experience across 4 nations and 3 continents have provided him with an excellent background in multiple biological disciplines including immunology, molecular biology, microbiology, and cell biology.
 He received a B.Sc in Biotechnology and Genetic Engineering in 2010 from Khulna University, Bangladesh, an M.Sc. in Systems Biotechnology in 2013 from Chung-Ang University, South Korea, and a PhD in Immunology and Microbiology in 2018 from the University of Newcastle, Australia.
 Work that he carried out during his PhD on iron and lung disease has been published in the prestigious journals, including Eur Respir J, J Pathol, and received significant media attentions (Picked up by > 10 news outlets so far) and formed the basis for one project grant.
 In Nov 2018, he joined Spiekerkoetter laboratory at Stanford to identify clinically significant novel bone morphogenic protein receptor 2 (BMPR2) signaling modifier genes that could be targeted with repurposed drugs to increase BMPR2 expression and signaling, one of the key pathways and potential master switch in PAH.
 In addition, lessons from this related genetic disease (PAH), he has recently started to work on dysfunctional TGF-β/BMPR2 signaling in HHT that causes vascular malformations in different organs, including lung.

-To date, he has published 11 original research articles, 2 review articles and >25 conference papers in top tier prestigious journals, including Eur Respir J, J Pathol, Am J Respir Crit Care Med, Cardiovascular Res (total citations 290, h index 6, as of June 2020).
+To date, he has published 20 articles and >30 conference papers in top tier prestigious journals, including Eur Respir J, J Pathol, Am J Respir Crit Care Med, Cardiovascular Res (total citations 400, h index 7, as of April 2021).
 He has received 12 awards and scholarships so far.
 He has mentored 5 undergraduate and 1 junior PhD students, demonstrated immunology and microbiology lab course for 3 years.
 He is working as a reviewer for prestigious journals and member of 12 scientific organizations.
 He is also working as a Co-Director of Stanford Cardiovascular Institute Postdoc Conference 2020.